SebastianGlonner/minjector/README.md

 every case, better coding style to add another module which serves as relation for preventing circular dependencies.

-__Absolute id/path resolution relative to one configurable base path.__

-If you want to change the path or id of a module you will have to change this one particular unique id/path everywhere you load the module as dependency (this one might be easy due to mostly unique strings which are easy to search and replace).
-Furthermore you have less problems when concatenate or caching modules, because the id is unique through its path as well.

-The other side, loading modules relative to the current module, would mean you have to change code at 2 places throughout the code.
-Once, as before, everywhere you load the module as dependency and all modules you loaded relative to this particular one.
-And you need to normalize id/path to find cached modules.

 __No mixed/fallback require in node environments.__